agirlnamedsophia/fizzbuzzsophia/posts/1517452090/yaml_dumping_learnings.md

 This might seem just common YAML sense but when you're crafting YAML inside Ruby, you might forget about it.

 Say I want to add a series of arbitrary strings to an array in YAML, but all of these strings and arrays need to be dynamically generated.
-I don't want to write out all that YAML by hand! (otherwise my plan to dominate these giant YAML configuration fails with magical ruby automation will have been thwarted)
+I don't want to write out all that YAML by hand! (otherwise my plan to dominate these giant YAML configuration files with magical ruby automation will have been thwarted)

 So say I have this class